 Last week Livingbridge hosted a breakfast roundtable for healthier eating brands.
 The event – ‘fitness fad or long-term lifestyle: how can healthier eating brands build loyalty’ – was an opportunity for entrepreneurs in the space to discuss how emerging brands can acquire customers.
-David Leahy, who hosted the discussion, shares his thoughts on some of the key themes that came out of the morning:
+We share our thoughts on some of the key themes:

 It was fantastic to welcome Milena Lazarevska who heads up the Find side of Sainsbury’s Future Brands team, and entrepreneurs from brands including Young Foodies, Detox Kitchen, Ape Snacks, The Primal Pantry and Deliciously Ella.
 Together we discussed the changing attitudes towards health and nutrition, the relationships between health-conscious consumers and products, and how brands could put their best foot forward when looking at distribution partners.